-As the administrative team at the ECELS, we look forward to serving families and the community with quality care and education for young children.
+As the leadership team at the ECELS, we look forward to serving families and the community with quality care and education for young children.

 Tamara Holthaus